SridharShyam/19AI550_new/Ex.No.2_FirstScript_in_unity.md

-# Ex.No: 2  Welcome Script in Unity
+# Exp.No: 2 - Welcome Script in Unity
 ### DATE:
 ### REGISTER NUMBER: 212223240156
 ### AIM: